Hawaii birthrate decrease affecting economy and population

 The economic effects include reports by at least two Oahu hospitals of decreases in work shifts for maternity ward nurses and a reduction in new nurse hiring.

-Officials say the decrease in the number of babies could also lead to a drop in the amount of Hawaii workers and taxpayers in the future.
+The decrease in the number of babies could also lead to a drop in the amount of Hawaii workers and taxpayers in the future, officials said.

+Two of the factors behind the decline are fewer women of child-bearing age and women who can give birth having fewer children than in previous generations, said Eugene Tian, the state of Hawaii's chief economist.

-Officials say the state's population has decreased in recent years as the number of people leaving outpaces new arrivals.
+The lower birthrate has contributed to a decrease in the state's population.
+The number of people leaving now outpaces new arrivals, which results in a net decrease in population when combined with a falling birthrate and normal aging, officials said.

 Information from: KHPR-FM, http://hawaiipublicradio.com